Partnerships grow the garden!

 Can you imagine a class in which you garden and do yoga?
 This delightful interdisciplinary class ran 2015-2017 and produced terrific produce and health for the participants.

 Since its inception, the garden partnered with Backyard Harvest to contribute to food security in this region, donating hundreds of pounds of produce to local agencies.
-When the Warrior Food Pantry on campus developed, the produce found its home with LC students and we have continued to donate our harvest to feed hungry Warriors ever since.
+When the Warrior Food Pantry on campus developed, the produce found its home with LC students, and we have continued to donate our harvest to feed hungry Warriors ever since.
+Our garden is also welcome for community members to take what they want or need at any time so there are countless other folks who have enjoyed our produce!

 During Spring 2020, Kerensa Allison's Culture and Environment class replanned the garden to make it even more beautiful, inviting, relevant, easy to maintain, easy to snack from, and sustainable.
 As a result of their hard work, we have butterfly attracting flower beds, and lots of new berry varieties.
 Stop in and check it out!